Frequently asked questions

 When should I start the submission process?

-If you expect to need accession numbers for a manuscript, it is best to create a submission request well before journal submission or acceptance.
+If you expect to need EGA accession numbers for a manuscript, it is best to create a submission request well before journal submission or acceptance.

 What if my ethical approval or participant information does not mention FEGA Sweden?